 Jodie has experience with small businesses, as the daughter of small business owners and a former co-owner of her own businesses.

-Lisa Getzler-Linn is director for Lehigh University's Baker Institute for Entrepreneurship, Creativity and Innovation, which offers the Technical Entrepreneurship program in partnership with the university's P.C.
+Lisa Getzler-Linn is co-executive director for Lehigh University's Baker Institute for Entrepreneurship, Creativity and Innovation, which offers the Technical Entrepreneurship program in partnership with the university's P.C.
 Rossin College of Engineering and Applied Science.
 Lisa helps students through the early stages of venture creation and product development, deals with intellectual property issues for student entrepreneurs, and develops assessment tools for student performance in multi-disciplined, team-based, experiential learning environments.
 Since 2001, she has been associate director of Lehigh’s award-winning Integrated Product Development (IPD) program in which business, engineering, and arts andsciences students work together to produce and market new products.
 Getzler-Linn also directs the EUREKA! student entrepreneurship competitions and the Lehigh Entrepreneurs Network.

 As an entrepreneur, Lisa founded Open A New Window, a boutique interior design company, and was a freelance theatrical producer and director.
 She is a founding member of two nonprofit theatrical companies and served as a board member and advisor to a summer theatrical youth program.
 At Lehigh, she was honored for her role in supporting student entrepreurship with the Hillman Exempt Staff Award in 2011.
 She was named to Lehigh Valley Business's Women of Influence List in 2014.

 Amy White manages communications for Lehigh University's Baker Institute for Entrepreneurship, Creativity and Innovation and its affiliated programs, including the Technical Entrepreneurship Master’s Degree Program, Integrated Product Development, and LehighSiliconValley.
 She provides marketing and recruitment assistance for the Technical Entrepreneurship program.